Kim Linehan: University of Texas

-Enrolling as a student at the University of Texas in the Fall of 1980, on the Longhorn women's swim team Linehan was coached by Hall of Fame Coaches Paul Bergen and then Richard Quick, and captured 21 All-America honors, leading the Texas women to AIAW National team Championships in 1981 and 1982.
+Enrolling as a student at the University of Texas in the fall of 1980, on the Longhorn women's swim team Linehan was coached by Hall of Fame coaches Paul Bergen and then Richard Quick, and captured 21 All-America honors, leading the Texas women to AIAW National team Championships in 1981 and 1982.
 She won three NCAA individual titles each year the Texas women's team won the NCAA Championship.
 As a sophomore and junior, she won consecutive individual titles in the 200 butterfly, 500 freestyle and 1,650 freestyle.
 She completed her Junior year at UT after taking a pair of second places in the 500 and 1650-yard free, a third in the 400 IM, and fifth places in the 200 butterfly and 200 freestyle.
-At the end of her Junior year in March 1983, she investigated a professional offer to swim against Tracey Wickham in a series of swims, but the offer did not fully materialize, and Linehan retained her amateur standing, and later attended the 1984 Olympics.
+At the end of her Junior season in March 1983, she investigated a professional offer to swim against Tracey Wickham in a series of swims, but the offer did not fully materialize, and Linehan retained her amateur standing, and later attended the 1984 Olympics.